GanAIWeb3Club/Alberta-Assistant/README.md

 1. **Scanning Tools Used**:

 - **Nmap**: A powerful tool for network discovery and vulnerability scanning, used to check open ports and identify services running on a server.
-- **Nuclei**: A fast, template-based vulnerability scanner that helps identify known security flaws in the server configuration.

 ## 💡 Process Flow